l0wigh/Fluorite/EVO2.md

 - [X] Closing a floating windows does not give focus back on the tiled windows
 - [X] Swallowing and/or swallowed windows might not be link to the good workspace
 - [X] Remove the possibility to change master offset when only one window is opened
+- [X] Killing a scratchpad window that is unmapped fail